Stv-devl/GitHub-user-search-app---API/README.md

-# Frontend Mentor - E-commerce product page solution
+# Frontend Mentor - GitHub user search app solution

-This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
+This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents